 Post from October 13, 2007 (↻ September 23, 2022), filed under Art and Design (feed).

-Attempting to improve my simplified definition of design—“design reveals”—I identified another important attribute beside functionality, namely durability (or robustness).
+Attempting to improve my simplified definition of design—“design reveals”—I’d like to point out another important attribute beside functionality, namely durability (or robustness).
 This means that a design—be it physical or intangible—that works may nonetheless be bad if it breaks quickly or needs frequent updating.

 We just need to think of e.g. an iPod, a product that is usually considered well designed, and imagine it broke after a few weeks.
 Or something industrial design, an excavator for instance, that doesn’t make 100 miles.
 Or a website that is communicating clearly and converting well but “programmed” so poorly that it needs to be refactored every time a new feature is added.
 Good design, but still not good since it’s not robust.